 Atheist, Agnostic, Ethical Culture, Buddhist, Mormon, Unitarian

-Universalist, and similar organizations are not considered religious
+Universalist, and similar organizations may not considered religious

 Church officials believe that this is the first case in the U.S. where a